-22 Exploitative prices or terms of supply
+22 | Exploitative prices or terms of supply

-Exploitative prices or terms of supply may constitute private monopolisation when used to exploit business activities of other firms and they thereby cause a substantial restraint on competition.
-If such acts do not amount to private monopolisation, they may be regulated as unfair trade practices.
+Exploitative prices or terms of supply may technically constitute private monopolisation when they cause a substantial restraint on competition contrary to the public interest.
+However there has never been a case in practice.
+If these acts do not amount to private monopolisation, they may be regulated as unfair trade practices.